isopink/isopink.github.io/_posts/2025-06-10-Bitter lesson.md

 ---
 title: "The Bitter Lesson: On the Superiority of Scalable Computation in AI"
 layout: single
-categories: [Artificial Intelligence, Deep Learning, Philosophy of AI]
 ---

 ## Introduction

 Over seven decades of artificial intelligence research have revealed a consistent pattern:
 > **General-purpose methods that scale with computation ultimately outperform methods that rely on human insight.**

-This observation, often referred to as **"The Bitter Lesson"** (by Rich Sutton), emphasizes that human-crafted knowledge may offer short-term advantages, but **search** and **learning**, when combined with increasing computational power, are what drive long-term progress.
+This idea is succinctly captured by Rich Sutton in what he calls **“The Bitter Lesson”** [1].

 ---